Kreyl/Locket_fw/README.md

 Locket has several hardware (and firmware) versions (we call them new lockets, old lockets and ancient lockets).
 Master branch is for old lockets, for new lockets use master v.5
 Some branches are for [Atollic TrueStudio](https://atollic.com/truestudio/), others for Eclipse.
 See .project folder for this information.

-This branch is for radiation model on larp HeartOfStorm
+This branch is for radiation model on larp HeartOfStorm.
+For new lockets

 Corresponding hardware project is here https://github.com/Kreyl/Locket_hw/.